voidrc/Shadow-Archive/src/content/notes/01_Introduction/4) Setting Up.md

     Screenshots provide clear, moment-in-time evidence of results and are essential for proof-of-concept demonstrations and documentation.
 However, some processes cannot be fully captured in static images.
 In these cases, using an application like **Peek** to create animated GIFs offers an effective way to record and present all necessary steps in a concise and accessible format.

 ## **Virtualization**
 Even if we were trained by _Mr.
 Robot_ himself, we can't expect to be effective in the field without hands-on experience.
-You might wonder: _If we don’t test in the real world, how do we gain that experience?_ Welcome to the world of **Home Labs**. _(For reference, see the **Home-Lab** folder for a useful template.)_
+You might wonder: _If we don’t test in the real world, how do we gain that experience?_ Welcome to the world of **Home Labs**. _(For reference, see the **Home-Lab** folder for a useful tips.)_

 Home labs play a critical role in cybersecurity training and development.
 They provide a safe, controlled environment to practice techniques, test tools, and refine workflows without risking unintended consequences on production systems.
 By building and maintaining a home lab, security professionals can develop practical skills, experiment freely, and deepen their understanding of real-world scenarios.